 When properly managed, adhesives enhance the interfacial surface tension between the denture base and supporting soft tissues by:

-In addition to improved retention and stability, denture adhesives have been shown to reduce mucosal irritation, reduce food debris accumulation beneath the denture base, improve chewing efficiency, increase bite force, improve functional load distribution across the denture-bearing tissues, and facilitate the psychological well-being of the patient.51,95,99-103 For patients with xerostomia, the use of a well-hydrated denture adhesive provides a cushioning or lubricating effect, reducing frictional irritation of the supporting soft tissues and preventing further tissue dehydration.54,104
+In addition to improved retention and stability, denture adhesives have been shown to reduce mucosal irritation, reduce food debris accumulation beneath the denture base, decrease excess food particles, decrease mal odors, improve chewing efficiency, increase bite force, improve functional load distribution across the denture-bearing tissues, and facilitate the psychological well-being of the patient.51,95,99-103 For patients with xerostomia, the use of a well-hydrated denture adhesive provides a cushioning or lubricating effect, reducing frictional irritation of the supporting soft tissues and preventing further tissue dehydration.54,104

 The composition of most modern denture adhesives includes constituents that promote bioadhesion via carboxyl groups once the adhesive is hydrated.
 Two commonly employed active ingredients in denture adhesives are poly [vinyl methyl ether maleate] and carboxymethylcellulose.
 The physical chemistry of these adhesive constituents is discussed in detail elsewhere.51,95,105 Once placed on the intaglio surface of the denture, the adhesive material must be substantially hydrated in order to achieve optimal performance.